Braint-Tech/template-web/README.md

 ## Definitions
 ### Unique steps:
 A sequece of steps to follow if and only if you have not follow yet
+### Installation steps:
+A sequence of steps to follow every time that you are going to install a module